RafidAziz/Selenium-on-Amazon/README.md

 ## Current Task
 - Fix failed test case > Scenario Outline: Change product quantity in cart
-  - Caused by change in UI
+  - Failure caused by change in UI element from dropdown to buttons